nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 #### In this step, we implement the logic for horizontal collisions, determining how the player should respond when colliding with obstacles from the left or right.

+- By adjusting the player's position based on their direction of movement, we ensure that the player interacts correctly with the game environment, preventing any unwanted overlapping.